flamechain/Modules/MoreDocumentation.md

 ## 2.5 start()

 This start method is very simple, and is coded like this:

-> Note: Again, if you want the full code go to my github page [here](https://github.com/flamechain/Modules.git).

 ```python
 def start(self, stop=False, title='Loading Tasks'):